llulai/machine-learning/projects/boston_housing/boston_housing.md

 ### Question 7 - Grid Search
 *What is the grid search technique and how it can be applied to optimize a learning algorithm?*

 **Answer: ** It is a way of programatically test multiple values for different parameters, in this way, you don't have to manually check and analyze what parameters work best for fitting the model.
+Also, by selecting these parameters a priori the model is more prone to don't be the optimal one.
+The grid search procedure helps to find the appropriate parameters for the model.
+The problem though is that these parameters might be creating an overfitted model.

 ### Question 8 - Cross-Validation
 *What is the k-fold cross-validation training technique?
 What benefit does this technique provide for grid search when optimizing a model?*